lamhq/tech-notes/pages/devops/aws/networking/vpc.md

 You have complete control of virtual network, including your own IP address range, subnets, route tables, and network gateways.

-When you create a VPC, you need to choose three main things.
+When you create a VPC, you need to choose three main things:

-- The name of your VPC.
+- the name of your VPC.
-- A Region for your VPC to live in.
+- a Region for your VPC to live in.
 A VPC can span multiple AZ within that Region.
-- A IP range for your VPC in CIDR notation.
+- a IP range for your VPC in CIDR notation.

 ![](https://d2908q01vomqb2.cloudfront.net/77de68daecd823babbb58edb1c8e14d7106e83bb/2021/06/15/VPC-Network-Engineers-Part-1-1.png)